dulfackerhisham/StepWise/README.md

 2. Navigate to your desired directory using `cd`.
 3. Clone the repository:
  `https://github.com/dulfackerhisham/StepWise.git`
 4. Navigate to the project directory:
-  'cd StepWise'
+ `cd StepWise`
 5. Install dependencies: `pip install -r requirements.txt`